-SUBSTANTIVE FILE DOCUMENTS: City of San Diego certified Local Coastal Program; City of San Diego Master Storm Water System Maintenance Program dated October 2011; Master Strom Water System Maintenance Program Final Recirculated Program Environmental Impact Report dated October 2011; Appeal Forms.
+SUBSTANTIVE FILE DOCUMENTS: City of San Diego certified Local Coastal Program; City of San Diego Master Storm Water System Maintenance Program dated October 2011; Master Strom Water System Maintenance Program Final Recirculated Program Environmental Impact Report (PEIR) dated October 2011; Appeal Forms.

 I. Appellants Contend That: The permit approved by the City is inconsistent with the certified local coastal program pertaining to protection of sensitive biological resources in that impacts to biological resources are not known at this time and impacts of channel maintenance on downstream resources and water quality have not been adequately addressed.
-Therefore, impacts to sensitive biological resources are approved without first knowing the extent of the impacts.
+Therefore, impacts to sensitive biological resources are being approved without first knowing the extent of the impacts.
 In failing to adequately analyze significant environmental impacts that will result from the project, the City has failed to comply with the Coastal Act and the certified LCP.
 As a result of this failure, the City approval does not identify or analyze mitigation measures and alternatives, resulting in significant unmitigated individual and cumulative impacts to sensitive coastal resources.
-The City permit has no stated expiration date.
-While the City's process sets up a substantial conformance review process, the discretion for review of impacts or impact avoidance would be delegated to the City's Development Services Department.
+While the City's process sets up a substantial conformance review process, the discretion for review of impacts or impact avoidance would be delegated to the City's Development

+Services Department without the further review relative to whether or not the impacts and impact avoidance would be consistent with the certified LCP.
 The appellants also contend that the proposed annual prioritization process is flawed in that it could result in multiple drainages remaining unaltered for years, with habitat establishing, which may not have been anticipated in the original impact analysis.
-Therefore, the mitigation measures and protocols for this prioritization review must be carefully developed which has not yet occurred as part of this permit action.
+Therefore, the mitigation measures and protocols for this prioritization review must be carefully developed and that has not yet occurred as part of this permit action.